athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 <br/>

-## 2. Caveats, Disclaimers, and Other Mealy-Mouthed Hedges
+## 2. Caveats

+Caveats, disclaimers, and other mealy-mouthed hedges:

 * None of this is remotely statistically significant.
 I wouldn't advise drawing any sort of conclusions from my process, portfolio, or results so far.

-* I'm an experienced investor in public markets (former hedge fund manager) and I know a fair bit about startups (successful exited founder) but I'm not a professional venture investor.
+* I'm an experienced investor in public markets and I know a fair bit about running startups, but I'm not a professional venture investor.
 This puts me firmly in the Dunning-Kruger danger zone for this stuff.
 Some of what I hypothesize is likely to be obvious; and some of it is likely to be flat out wrong.

 * I'm trying hard not to be a tourist or trend-chaser, but it's hard to disentangle skill, luck, unsustainable market dynamics, and genuine macro trends.